lowRISC/opentitan/hw/dv/sv/cip_lib/doc/index.md

   cases, including unmapped address error, protocol error, memory access error etc. All the items sent in this task will trigger d_error and won't change the CSR/memory value.
+* **task run_tl_intg_err_vseq**: This task will test TLUL integrity error.
+It contains 2 parallel threads.
+One thread calls `csr_rw` seq to do random CSR accesses.
+The other issues a TLUL item with integrity error on `a_user` and then check the fatal alert is triggered.
 * **task run_stress_all_with_rand_reset_vseq**: This task runs 3 parallel threads,
   which are ip_stress_all_vseq, run_tl_errors_vseq and reset sequence.
 After reset occurs, the other threads will be killed and then all the CSRs will be read